emcpwns/CKS/index.md

 <hr>

 ## Building & Upgrade Details
+### New Building: Medical Cannabis Dispensary
+This helpful building will distribute cannabis to your sick citizens.
+Available as soon as the game starts, the healthcare provided starts out worse than any of the vanilla healthcare buildings.
+However, with new upgrades every era, it can become one of the best and can even generate some profit.

 ### Cannabis Plantation Upgrade
 **Hippy Commune -** Doubles workforce & budget of the cannabis plantation, increases effectivness by 125.
 Can also work great to soak up a lot of unemployed illiterate Tropicans.